Al Gilliam, Master Hunting Guide/ Outfitter License # M-185

 Haines, Alaska; 90-miles NW of Juneau, on the mainland coast.

 Jet to Juneau.
 From Juneau: 40-minute scenic flight by scheduled commuter airplane to Haines about $220 round trip.
 Or, 4 ½ hour ferry boat ride.
-Ferry schedules are not always convenient, cost is $76 round trip.
+Ferry schedules are not always convenient, the cost is $100 round trip.

 We will assist you in making connections between Juneau and Haines.